Richard66NZ/encryption-OneTimePad/README.md

 All One Time Pads are stored in a subfolder - 'Storage' and I have included 10 Pads to get started.
 As stated above it is possible (and recommended) to generate more from within the program for your own use.

-Remeber - if anyone has access to the pad used then the message can be decrypted.
+Remember - if anyone has access to the pad used then the message can be decrypted.

 Date: 30 January 2021